If You Liked This Post, Please Subscribe For Weekly Updates 🙂

 Explain the pros and cons-Doctors and caregivers often will push stoma surgery because they think it’s the best surgery you could ever do.
 I am not going to argue that a stoma will improve your life but I would never go as far as saying it’s the best thing I have ever done because I don’t believe it is.
 I am more independent because of my stoma and I am glad I have it but it causes so many problems regularly that I wish would go away.
 When I first got my ACE I got so depressed because it caused so many problems I did not anticipate that I almost wanted it gone.
-Fortunately I was able to find balance and figure out what was causing all these extra bathroom trips because depression with a stoma is real!
+Fortunately, I was able to find balance and figure out what was causing all these extra bathroom trips because depression with a stoma is real!
 People often only talk about the pros of living with a stoma but it’s also important we talk about the cons because nothing is perfect and there will be problems.
 A stoma can change your life but it’s important to understand that it does not cure you of your condition and is not this wonderful thing that doctors want you to believe it is.
 Knowing all the pros and cons is important for making a decision because if you only talk about the pros people will get this wrong idea of what a stoma does for you.

 Where is your mental health?– What I don’t understand is why don’t doctors put more emphasis on mental health when someone is considering stoma surgery?
 There is just as much talk about mental health before stoma surgery as there is with any doctor’s appointment when there should be much more.
 You are literally putting a huge hole on someone’s body and what I think many doctor don’t understand is that it not only is functional but also affects the way we see ourselves.
 The first thing I always ask people considering stoma surgery is where is your mental health?
 Stoma surgery is a terrible idea if your mental health is not in a good place because it will only make your depression worse.
 Work on improving your mental health and then consider stoma surgery because severe depression that you may not be able to come back from is not worth the risk.
 Some people have a really hard time with stoma acceptance and have a heart attack when they see their new stoma for the first time so it’s really important to make sure your in the right mindset before going through something this life-changing.

-I talk my experience- Whenever someone is considering a vesicostomy or ACE surgery I try to tell them as much as possible based on my experience because doctors tend to leave a lot of important details out until after the surgery is done so their patients don’t worry as much.
-When someone is about to go through stoma surgery I do my best to help people understand that it’s an awful surgery and will probably hate your life for a short time because the NG tube is bothersome but after the fact you will love it!
+I talk about my experience- Whenever someone is considering a vesicostomy or ACE surgery I try to tell them as much as possible based on my experience because doctors tend to leave a lot of important details out until after the surgery is done so their patients don’t worry as much.
+When someone is about to go through stoma surgery I do my best to help people understand that it’s an awful surgery and will probably hate your life for a short time because the NG tube is bothersome but after the fact, you will love it!
 Being real and honest is the best thing you can do for someone who is not sure this is the best decision because it gives them hope that their life will be better and lets them better prepare for what lies ahead.

-Follow My Rockin Disabled Life On Social Media!
+Follow Me On Social Media!